walles/ttt/README.md

 * If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it
+* Auto deploy to GitHub Pages on each push to the `main` branch

+### Make it publishable to everyone

+* Add a license
+* Add contact information, both to GitHub Issues and via email
+* Show the Git SHA
+* Test on desktop
+* Test on Android
+* Test in a small browser window on desktop

 ### Random improvements